view-components/grids/README.md

 * Can be used with wide variety of data sources (php array, PDO database connection, Laravel ActiveRecord or QueryBuilder, Doctrine DBAL Query builder, etc)
 * Themes / Customizations / Styling
 * Can be used with any PHP framework, has integration packages for popular frameworks.
 * Don't worry about fitting markup for your favorite CSS framework.
 Just describe grid structure and components and then apply customization.
-This package is framework-agnostic in sense of fronted frameworks too but it's bundled with themes for Twitter Bootstrap, Foundation, Semantic UI
+This package is framework-agnostic in sense of fronted frameworks and bundled with themes for Twitter Bootstrap, Foundation, Semantic UI
 * Alot of components ready to use: filters, sorting, totals, row details, pagination, CSV export
 * User-friendly for developers (documentation in progress)